 Jennifer joined Watsi on August 24th, 2015.
-Seven years ago, Jennifer joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jennifer's most recent donation supported Kyar, a 4 year old boy from Thailand, to fund eye surgery.
+Eight years ago, Jennifer joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jennifer's most recent donation supported Tay, a 6-year-old girl from Burma, to fund atrial septal defect closure.

 Jennifer has funded healthcare for 91 patients in 11 countries.